huynhtran1509/maven-testflight-plugin/README.md

 apkPath and set it accordingly.
 The snippet includes the stock configuration for the output Android apk file generated by the 'sign' profile's zipalign step.

 2. Add a profile to your maven settings.xml file.
 Include the tfinternal profile shown in the sample /config/settings.xml file.
+This will allow you to run a build locally that publishes to TestFlight.

 Although generally you don't want to run this from a local build, mainly because we want the build server to create the version, you can test your configuration with the following maven command: